-4. The only indicator out of tolerance at the end of Quarter 1 2014-15 was the percentage of Building Fires attended by the first appliance within 10 minutes of the time of call.
+4. The only indicator out of tolerance at the end of Quarter 1 and 2 2014-15 was the percentage of Building Fires attended by the first appliance within 10 minutes of the time of call.
 This indicator is analysed in detail in Appendix 1 together with an overview of all operational activity, and an analysis of Retained Appliance availability.

-Quarter 1 2014-15 Performance
+Quarter 1 and 2 2014-15 Performance

-- 5. Quarter 1 2014-15 saw a reduction in Total Incidents compared to the same period last year.
-This is despite an increase in Special Service and False Alarm incidents in that period.
-All three categories of Fire incidents have reduced when compared with the same quarter last year.
-Primary Fires have decreased to the lowest Quarter 1 total in the last nine years; Secondary Fires have reduced mainly due to the wetter conditions during the Quarter 1 2014-15 compared with Quarter 1 2013-14 and Chimney Fires have also decreased when compared with the same period last year. - 6.
-The numbers of Special Service incidents have increased when compared with Quarter 1 2013-14.
-This has been mainly due to an increase in wet weather related incidents and RTCs.
-The number of False Alarm incidents has increased compared with the same period last year.
-70% of False Alarms are caused by automatic false alarms actuations and an increase in automatic false alarms is the main factor in the overall increase in all false alarms. - 7.
-The number of days/shifts lost to sickness absence for all staff continues to remain within tolerance levels and has dropped on a monthly basis from a peak in October 2013.
-This peak was mainly as a result of an increase in wholetime sickness predominantly on a long term basis in that month.
-Non-uniform staff sickness peaked in July and August 2013 and this was also due to increases in long term sickness in those periods.
-The Service has roughly the same levels of sickness as other local FRS and compares favourably with the two local County Councils. - 8.
+- Quarter 1 and 2 2014-15 saw a reduction in Total Incidents compared to the same period last year.
+This is despite an increase in Special Service incidents in that period.
+All three categories of Fire incidents have reduced when compared with the same period last year.
+Primary Fires have decreased to the lowest Quarter 1 and 2 total in the last nine years; Secondary Fires have reduced mainly due to the wetter conditions during Quarter 1 and 2 2014-15 compared with Quarter 1 and 2 2013-14 and Chimney Fires have also decreased when compared with the same period last year. - 6.
+The numbers of Special Service incidents have increased when compared with Quarter 1 and 2 2013-14.
+This has been mainly due to an increase in wet weather related incidents and RTC's. - 7.
+The number of False Alarm incidents has decreased compared with the same period last year.
+70% of False Alarms are caused by automatic false alarms actuations and a decrease in automatic false alarms has negated increases in false alarm good intent and malicious false alarms. - 8.
+The number of days/shifts lost to sickness absence for all staff although continuing to remain within tolerance levels, has increased on a monthly basis since May after it had dropped from a peak in October 2013.
+This increase is mainly as a result of an increase in wholetime sickness and in particular long term wholetime sickness.
+The Service has roughly the same levels of sickness as other local FRS and compares favourably with the two local County Councils. - 9.
 The Service has investigated the reasons behind the deterioration in the standard set in the Integrated Risk Management Plan for the percentage of building fires first attended by a pumping appliance within 10 minutes.
 It has been identified that this first attendance has been affected by a change in the starting point for the measure following the introduction of the Fire Control mobilising system.
-Many other factors can also influence performance, such as improved call challenging and information gathering in Fire Control, changing societal issues, such as less incidents in built up areas and more incidents proportionally outside of towns and cities or in rural areas or weather and road conditions. - 9.
-Retained appliances were available 92.1% of the time in Quarter 1 2014-15, an increase of 2.9% on the same period in 2013-14.
+Many other factors can also influence performance, such as improved call challenging and information gathering in Fire Control, changing societal issues, such as less incidents in built up areas and more incidents proportionally outside of towns and cities or in rural areas or weather and road conditions. - 10.
+Retained appliances were available 90.5% of the time in Quarter 1 and 2 2014-15, an increase of 0.9% on the same period in 2013-14.
 Some retained stations have two appliances and in these situations it is ensured that the rescue pump availability is maintained as much as possible and any unavailability is first taken by the regular pump.
-Therefore although some standard pumps such as those at Tenbury and Ledbury were not as available as other standard pumps, the rescue pumps at these stations were still available for 98.9% and 99.0% of the time respectively.
-The rescue appliances at Leominster, Ross and Bromyard were available 100% of the time in Quarter 1 2014-15.
+Therefore although some standard pumps such as those at Ledbury and Tenbury were not as available as other standard pumps, the rescue pumps at these stations were still available for 99.2% and 98.9% of the time respectively.
+The rescue appliances at Leominster, Ross and Bromyard were available 100% of the time in Quarter 1 and 2 2014-15.